biju16mvk/order-tracking-react/README.md

 ### `npm start`

-This command will open the application in yiur default browser.
+This command will open the application in your default browser.

 ## Dependencies